 - Recipe - Frequently Asked Questions

-- If You Love This Recipe Try These
+- If You Like This Cookie Recipe, Try These Recipes

 - Chocolate Thumbprint Cookies

-If you love chocolate, especially for the holidays, check out my recipes for Chocolate Shortbread Sandwich Cookies and Chocolate Cherry Hazelnut Cookie.
+If you love chocolate, especially for the holidays, check out my other cookie recipes including Chocolate Shortbread Sandwich Cookies and Chocolate Cherry Hazelnut Cookie.
 And for a chewy chocolatey cookie any time of the year try my Chewy Oatmeal Chocolate Chip Cookies made with browned butter.

 Chocolate Thumbprint Cookie Ingredients

-- Dutch Processed Cocoa.
-Is the source of deep chocolate flavor of this cookie.
+- Dutch Processed Cocoa Powder: The cocoa is the source of the deep chocolate flavor of this cookie.
 This cocoa has a fat content of 22% so it helps produce a chewy, chocolate cookie.
+Do not use natural cocoa such as Hershey's cocoa for this recipe.

-- Bittersweet or Semi-Sweet Chocolate.
-This chocolate is used for the filling of the chocolate thumbprint cookies.
+- Bittersweet or Semi-Sweet Chocolate: This chocolate is used for the chocolate ganache filling of the chocolate thumbprint cookies.
 I prefer semi-sweet or bittersweet chocolate, but you can also use milk chocolate or Nutella if you want a sweeter filling.

-- Heavy Cream.
-Is combined with the chopped chocolate or chocolate chips to create the ganache filling.
+- Heavy Cream: The cream is combined with chopped chocolate or chocolate chips to make the ganache filling.

 How to Make Thumbprint Cookies

-These cookies are made in a food processor, but can also be made in a stand mixer.
-The recipe contains instructions for both methods.
+This cookie recipe is made in a food processor, but it can also be made in a stand mixer.
+The recipe card contains instructions for both methods.

-This recipe works best if you weigh the dry ingredients before adding them to the processor.
-Weighing the ingredients ensures that you're not adding too much flour to too much cocoa which will produce a somewhat dry crumbly cookie.
+This recipe works best if you weigh the dry ingredients before adding them to the food processor.
+Weighing the ingredients ensures that you're not adding too much flour or too much cocoa which will produce a dry crumbly cookie.

-Place all the dry ingredients in the food processor and process for about 30 seconds to ensure that all the ingredients are well combined.
+Step 1: Place flour, cocoa, sugar, salt, and cinnamon in the food processor and process for about 30 seconds to ensure that all the ingredients are well combined.

-Add the cold cubed butter and pulse about 30 times until the mixture resembles large bread crumbs.
-If there are any large pieces of butter process until the mixture is more uniform in size.
+Step 2: Add the cold cubed butter and pulse until the mixture resembles large bread crumbs.
+If there are any large pieces of butter process until the pieces are more uniform in size.

-Check the bottom of the bowl to make sure that are no white bits of flour.
-If there are, take a spatula and scrape this flour out of the edges of the work bowl.
+Check the bottom of the bowl to make sure that there are no white bits of flour.
+If there is any flour, take a spatula and scrape the flour out of the edges of the work bowl, which is where it tends to settle.

-Beat the eggs in a measuring cup and with the food processor running slowly pour the eggs into the food processor and processor just until the dough comes together.
+Step 3: Beat the eggs in a measuring cup and with the food processor running slowly pour the eggs into the food processor.

 The goal is to have soft fudgy cookies.
 But it's easy to overbake these cookies so I recommend doing a test bake since baking times can vary by oven.